EmmaWikstrom/yarnstash-react-app/README.md

 1. Clone the repository
 2. Install dependencies using: npm install
-3. Start the development server using: npm run dev
+3. Start the development server using: npm start

 ## Notes